nodef/cls.sh/README.md

 :smiley_cat: [GitHub](https://github.com/orgs/nodef/packages?repo_name=cls.sh),
 :scroll: [Files](https://unpkg.com/cls.sh/).

 This is similar to the ["cls"] command in Windows.
+I often prefer this instead of **clear** when the output of a command is long.
 You can install this with `npm install -g cls.sh`.

 > Stability: Experimental.